kalpanamath23/github-slideshow/_posts/0000-01-02-kalpanamath23.md

 ---
 layout: slide
-title: "Warm Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---